 In this continuation computation methods are important tools which predict human pharmacokinetic properties.
 The difficulties for the screening of large data set compounds, adversity of valuable in silico absorption, distribution, metabolism, excretion (ADME) to describe depositions of pharmaceutics within model's species have been recognized.
+Nowadays, faster, simpler, and more cost-effective than transitional investigational procedures [7].
 The piperidine derivatives has important pharmaceutical compound because piperidine derivatives have reported as important antitumor activity [25] and other biological activity.

 A big number of alkaloids like piperidine are found in nature.
 These alkaloids have much attention due to their diverse biological activities.
-Several derivatives of piperidine shows pharmacological activity and play important role in the drug formation.
+The derivatives of several piperidine shows pharmacological activity and play important role in the drug formation.
 Through synthesis number of piperidine derivatives bioactivities of this nucleus are calculated [29].
-The piperidine derivatives have anesthetic activity, handling of cocaine abuse, and regulating plasma glucose as well as insulin [28].
-The derivatives of piperidine show several biological activities: antitubercular [2], antibacterial [10, 21], antitumor [7], anticancer [24], antiviral activity [3], antimalarial activity [20], antihypertension activity [46], anticoagulant activity, antipsychotic [30], antifungal [27], anti Alzheimer's activity [47], antiinflammatory [6, 10, 26].
-The pharmacological behavior of sulfamoyl which have pharmacological and therapeutic potential is largely linked to antibacterial action, enzyme inhibition, cancer chemotherapy, diuretic action and many additional important actions [45].
-In case of chronic mild stress piperine produce antidepressant like effects [14].
-Nowaday quantum chemical method plays important role in field of pharmaceutical industries [30, 41, 44].
-In docking process docking is performed with suitable target by using molecular mechanics by suitable protein [41].
+The piperidine derivatives having anesthetic activity, handling of cocaine abuse, and regulating plasma glucose as well as insulin [28].
+Among the different functionalities is one of the most important ones regarding.
+The derivatives of piperidine show several biological activities against tubercular [2], antibacterial [10, 21], fungal, tumor [7], anticancer [24], antiviral activity [3], antimalarial activity [20], antihypertension activity [46], anticoagulant activity, antipsychotic [30], antifungal [27], anti Alzheimer's activity [47], inflammatory [6, 10, 26].
+The pharmacological behavior of sulfamoyl which have pharmacological and therapeutic potential is largely linked to antibacterial action, enzyme inhibition, cancer chemotherapy, diuretic action and many additional important [45].
+In case of chronic mild stress by putting pests Piperine produce antidepressant like effects [14].
+Now a day quantum chemical method plays important role in field of pharmaceutical industries [30, 41, 44].
+In docking process docking performed with suitable target by using molecular mechanics by suitable protein [41].

-Nowaday, medical pharmaceutical chemists are attracted to synthesize these alkaloids [35, 39] Poyamozhi et al. have synthesized and studied biological properties of piperidine derivatives of 1,3-dimethyl-2,6-diphenylpiperidin-4-one N(4')-cyclohexyl semicarbazone [1] and piperidine diamine derivatives.
-The synthesis characterization of 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one has been done [26].
-The crystal structure of 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one is determined by single crystal X-ray diffraction [17].
-Nowaday, fast growing computational techniques provide tool to the researchers to design and characterize properties of new organic as well as inorganic molecules.
-The quantum chemical method has the ability to get properties of transition state of molecules.
+Now a day, medicinal pharmaceutical chemists are attracted to synthesize these alkaloids [35, 39] Poyamozhi et al. have synthesized and studied biological properties of piperidine derivatives of 1,3-dimethyl-2,6-diphenylpiperidin-4-one N(4')-cyclohexyl semicarbazone [1] and piperidine diamine derivatives.
+The synthesis characterization of 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4one has been done [26].
+The crystal structure of 3-(hydroxymethyl)-3-methyl-2,6diphenylpiperidin-4-one is determined by single crystal X-ray diffraction [17].
+Now a day, fast growing computational techniques provide tool to the researchers to design and characterize properties of new organic as well as inorganic molecules.
+The quantum chemical method has an ability to get properties of transition state of molecules.
 The quantum chemical method provides a new pathway to researchers to synthesize new molecular site which promotes oxidation/reduction reaction which helps us to develop more biological active compounds.
 In the present communication we have supported the work of Mustafa Kemal Gumus et al. [17] and also discussed NBO, NLO, electronic, spectroscopic, and biological docking, analysis of 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one by using DFT method.
-In ongoing research, geometry optimization of 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one has been carried out by using combination of density functional theory with Lee, Yang and Parr functionals [23] (DFT/B3LYP) method and 6-311++G(d,p) as the basis set.
+In ongoing research, geometry optimization of 3-(hydroxymethyl)-3-methyl-2,6diphenylpiperidin-4-one has been carried out by using combination of density functional theory with Lee, Yang and Parr functionals [23] (DFT/B3LYP) method and 6-311++G(d,p) as the basis set.
 The chemical reactivity, IR spectroscopy and excited state density functional theory (TDDFT) calculations and their nature has been carried out on 3-(hydroxymethyl)-3-methyl-2,6-diphenylpiperidin-4-one by using the same level of theory.
 We have also calculated the biological activity of title molecule.
 Swiss dock is online server which utilizes to perform docking of title molecule with anti cancerous protein.
 This docking provides design new drug for cancerous diseases.